It is a fact of life that the earth is full of ordinary people. Most of us are plain folks – common, simple people.

 He has chosen us — His weak, earthen vessels — to fulfill His purposes (Daniel 11:32b).

 Therefore, take heart Dear Saint, because . . . when we are weak, He is strong on our behalf!

 - Fight the Good Fight of Faith

-- Let Me Not Wander From Your Commandments – remembering the holding power and mercy of Yahuwah
+- Let Me Not Wander From Your Commandments – remembering the holding power of Yahuwah

-- Bringing Forth Fruit With Patience – a look at four clues for acquiring this highly desirable ‘Fruit of the Spirit’
+- Bringing Forth Fruit With Patience – four clues for acquiring this highly desirable ‘Fruit of the Spirit’

 - Those Who Gathered Little Had No Lack – recognizing Yahuwah’s mercy in the midst of our weakness

 - Under His Wings I Shall Trust

 - Bowls – one sister’s insights on 1Corinthians 1:26-31

 Post a Comment